 In response to the ICANN Board’s request for advice on the protection of IOC/RCRC names, the GNSO Council Chair sent a letter on 31 January 2013 to the ICANN Board and GAC with its advice on this issue.
 Although the GNSO did not dispute the advice provided by the GAC, it also recognized that the issue exceeded the scope of implementation and required further policy development to for a long-term approach/solution.

 On 28 February 2013, the GNSO Council sent a letter to the ICANN Board in response to the Board’s request for advice on the temporary protection of IGO-INGO names in the first round.
 The GNSO made reference to the temporary protections of the IOC and RCRC names, and noted that the IGO-INGO PDP had not completed its work.
-The letter also noted a minority position that the global public interest could possibly be harmed by such temporary protections .
+The letter also noted a minority position that the global public interest could possibly be harmed by such temporary protections for IGO identifiers.
 The Council advised that the Working Group assigned to this issue will maintain its sense of urgency to develop policy recommendations which the GNSO can provide to the ICANN Board with respect to IGOs.

-On 22 March 2013, the GAC submitted to the Board a list of 195 IGO names and acronyms to be protected at the second level of the first round of new gTLDs, which indicated that the scope of languages for the names and acronyms to be protected remained to be determined., as well as whether such protections should be extended beyond the first round of new gTLDs.
+On 22 March 2013, the GAC submitted to the Board a list of 195 IGO names and acronyms to be protected at the second level of the first round of new gTLDs, which indicated that the scope of languages for the names and acronyms to be protected remained to be determined..

-During the ICANN Board/GAC joint session on 9 April 2013 in Beijing, the Board expressed concern over the lack of clarity in the GAC advice as well as that certain acronyms listed for special protection include common words, trademarked terms, acronyms used by multiple organizations, and acronyms that are problematic for other reasons.
-The Board requested that the GAC clarify their advice with regard tothe protection of IGO acronyms, scope of languages for the 195 IGO names and acronyms, and the term of protection beyond the first round of new gTLDs.
+During the ICANN Board/GAC joint session on 9 April 2013 in Beijing, the Board flagged a number of issues still to be addressed including languages to be protected, the mechanism envisaged for any periodic review of the list, and expressed concern that certain acronyms listed for special protection include common words, trademarked terms, acronyms used by multiple organizations, and acronyms that are problematic for other reasons.
+The Board requested that the GAC clarify their advice with regard to the specific languages to be protected and the mechanism envisaged for any periodic review of the list, and flagged for consideration the issue of acronyms for which there may be competing claims.
+The Board indicated that clarification would be required to permit the Board to implement the GAC advice.

 In its 11 April 2013 Beijing GAC Communique, the GAC reiterated its advice to the ICANN Board that “appropriate preventative initial protection for the IGO names and acronyms on the provided list be in place before any new gTLDs would launch,” but;” and noted that it “is mindful of outstanding implementation issues and commits to actively working with IGOs, the Board, and ICANN Staff to find a workable and timely way forward pending the resolution of these implementation issues.”
 With regard to the RCRC and IOC names, the GAC advised the ICANN Board to amend the provisions in the new gTLD Registry Agreement pertaining to the IOC/RCRC names to confirm that the protections will be made permanent prior to the delegation of any new gTLDs.
+The Board accordingly amended the provisions of the proposed final new gTLD Registry Agreement to make permanent the IOC/RCRC protections.
+The proposed agreement is open for public comment until June 11, 2013.

 Protections Available to International Organizations Under the Current Version of the Applicant Guidebook (AGB)

-In addition to the protections adopted by the ICANN Board for the IOC and RCRC names at the top and second levels, and for IGO names at the second level of the first round of new gTLDs, international organizations may utilize somes of the existing protections available to other entities under the New gTLD Program, ,:
+Some of the existing protections available to other entities under the New gTLD Programwhich are discussed may also be available to international organizations.
+As further detailed below, some of these existing protections may not be appropriate or satisfactory to all international organizations.

 Top-Level Protections